Global sensitivity analysis of asymmetric energy harvesters: Results and discussion

 For a second case, dealing with nominal chaotic behavior, the first-order Sobol indices are shown in Fig.~\ref{fig:sobol_rang}c based on MC and PCE methods.
 For this scenario, the frequency and amplitude are powerful for energy-harvested variability, supplying about 40\% and 20\% of the total variance, respectively.
-The piezoelectric coupling on the electrical equation has 5\%, and finally, the reciprocal time constant, piezoelectric coupling on the mechanical equation, and damping have negligible values.
+The piezoelectric coupling on the electrical equation has 5\%; finally, the reciprocal time constant, piezoelectric coupling on the mechanical equation, and damping have negligible values.

 To compare the employed methods, in Tab.~\ref{tab:tab1} shows the Sobol Indices performance between MC and PCE for the periodic and chaotic case.
-Note that PCE presents a shorter time processing than MC, and the mean absolute errors (MAE) by Sobol Indices between the methods is low for both cases.
+Note that PCE presents a shorter time processing than MC.
+The mean absolute errors (MAE) for Sobol Indices between the methods are low for both cases.
 Besides, the Supplementary Material presents the PCE approach by PDF compared to the complete model response, showing good performance.
 Then, PCE is accurate and can substitute precisely our model, becoming workable to explore several behaviors and high orders of Sobol indices.

 Figure~\ref{fig:sobol_rang}b presents the second-order indices for the first case, where they are calculated only by the validated PCE method.
-This result shows that only the combined excitation parameters' effect is relevant, meaning about 10\% remaining of the total variance of the system.
+This result shows that only the combined effect of the excitation parameters is relevant, meaning about 10\% remaining of the total variance of the system.
 For higher orders, their evaluations are unnecessary since they have accounted for (almost) the distribution of 100\% of the total variance.
-The second-order Sobol indices for the second case are shown in Fig.~\ref{fig:sobol_rang}d and demonstrate that only the combined effect of $\Omega$ and $f$ is relevant, about 20\%.
+The second-order Sobol indices for the second case are shown in Fig.~\ref{fig:sobol_rang}d and demonstrate that only the joint effect of excitation parameters $\Omega f$ is relevant, about 20\%.
 The increase of the $\Omega$ and $f$ effects occur since chaotic behavior is more sensitive to excitation conditions, as proven in first-order Sobol indices.